William S. Skylstad: Amnesty International Abortion Policy change

 In 2007, while Skystad was USCCB president, Amnesty International (AI) considered abandoning its neutral stance on abortion rights for women in favor of a new policy considering abortion as an international human right under certain circumstances.
 The USCCB made several appeals to AI to remain neutral on abortion.
 In April 2007, the AI international leadership adopted the new abortion policy.
 On July 2, 2007, the USCCB renewed its earlier appeals to AI.
 In a statement signed by Skylstad, the USCCB said that AI: '"trivializes the harm done by abortion.
 AI's new policy appears to apply to every stage of pregnancy and has already led AI-USA to oppose laws against the killing of partially delivered children.
 Similarly, the policy of advancing access to abortion to preserve women's 'health,' a word left undefined by AI, has not confined the practice to narrow circumstances, but in American law has led to abortion on demand."
 In August 2007, the AI International Council affirmed the new abortion policy.
 In an August 23rd statement, Skylstad called the new AI position divisive and an affront to "people in many nations, cultures and religions who share a consistent commitment to all human rights".

 "Bloody Mary" controversy

 In 2006, Skylstad condemned the "Bloody Mary" episode of the TV series South Park.
 In a letter to Viacom's president and CEO, Tom Freston, Skylstad said that the Comedy Central channel, owned by ViacomCBS, had shown "extreme insensitivity" in airing the episode, which featured a derisive statue of the Virgin Mary.
 When South Park was rerun later in the United States, Viacom did not air the "Bloody Mary" episode.

+Amateur Radio

+Skylstad was also an active ham radio operator with the callsign K7KNL.
+In Yakima he would work the local 2m repeaters as Bill, with many users not realizing that he was the bishop.